 All positions within the School are exempt from the provisions of the Rehabilitation of Offenders Act 1974.
 All applicants must therefore declare all previous convictions, including those which would normally be considered “spent”, when applying for a position at the school.
 A failure to disclose a previous conviction may lead to any application being rejected or, if the failure to disclose is discovered after employment has started, may lead to summary dismissal on the grounds of gross misconduct.
 A failure to disclose a previous conviction may also amount to a criminal offence.

 It is unlawful for the School to employ anyone who is barred from working with children.
 It is a criminal offence for any person who is barred from working with children to attempt to apply for a position at the School.
-The School will make a report to the Police and/or the ISA if:-
+The School will make a report to the Police and/or the Disclosure and Barring Service if:-

 It receives an application from a barred person